emperk/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.
+  ANSWER: A token is an authorization key returned to demonstrate that a user is authenticated to use the requested api.
 2. What steps can you take in your web apps to keep your data secure?
+  ANSWER: Protect routes with authentication - both frontend and backend.
+API routes should require an authentication token.
+Frontend routes should be private requiring a token as well.

 3. Describe how web servers work.
+ANSWER: The web server is comprised of a series of url defined routes that return data specific to the request type.
+The request types are usually GET, POST, PUT, DELETE and essentially allow the request user to get a response of data.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+GET: read
+POST: create
+PUT: update
+DELETE: delete